openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 Ussuri is in the Ubuntu package archive for Focal).

 See :ref:`Perform the upgrade <perform_the_upgrade>` in the :doc:`OpenStack
-Upgrades <app-upgrade-openstack>` appendix for more details on cloud archive releases and how they are used when upgrading OpenStack.
+Upgrade <upgrade-openstack>` appendix for more details on cloud archive releases and how they are used when upgrading OpenStack.

 .. important::